jbikker/tinybvh/README.md

 # TinyBVH in the Wild
 A list of projects using TinyBVH:
+* [EA SEED's Gigi](https://github.com/electronicarts/gigi/releases/tag/v1.0.0): Uses TinyBVH for WebGPU ray tracing, "..as fast as when using the DXR api in DX12".
 * [unity-tinybvh](https://github.com/andr3wmac/unity-tinybvh): An example implementation for TinyBVH in Unity and a foundation for building compute based raytracing solutions, by Andrew MacIntyre.
 * [TrenchBroomBFG](https://github.com/RobertBeckebans/TrenchBroomBFG), by Robert Beckebans.
 "TinyBVH allows to load bigger glTF 2 maps almost instantly instead of minutes".